EvilInsultGenerator/c-sharp-desktop/README.md

 ### Installation

 Download the latest [release](https://github.com/EvilInsultGenerator/c-sharp-desktop/releases/latest/) from GitHub.
-This software is available for Windows only, but works fine with [Wine](https://www.winehq.org/).
+This software is available for Windows.
+For Linux and macOS [Wine](https://www.winehq.org/) or [Mono](http://www.mono-project.com/) is required.

 Developers can use an IDE like [Visual Studio](https://www.visualstudio.com/) or a text editor to edit the code.